MohideenSheikSulaiman/SwiftConnect/Usage.md

 ```
 Any class that implements ConnectMiddlewareProtocol must have the session variable and adapt the two protocols RequestAdapter / RequestRetier from Alamofire.

-The core of this class is mainly used for adapting requests / handling unauthorized states (currently Connect does not support that but it will support it in the near future) so if you want to roll your own implementation you are free to do so.
+The core of this class is mainly used for adapting requests / handling unauthorized states (currently SwiftConnect does not support that but it will support it in the near future) so if you want to roll your own implementation you are free to do so.

 #### ErrorHandler